IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: Related Works

 \subsection{Active Protection}

 Active protection methods control the model usage by allowing the full functionality of the model to be accessible by only authorized users.
 Our method falls into this category.

 HPNN~\cite{chakraborty2020hardware} embeds the encoded model into a trustworthy hardware device.
+NNSplitter~\cite{zhou2023nnsplitter} utilizes a reinforcement learning algorithm to identify a few important filters and obfuscates them to lock the target model's normal functionality.
+This method relies on trusted execution environment to secure the model inference, which is not flexible and scalable without inference time overhead.
 In~\cite{pyone2020training}, the model is trained on pixel-shuffled samples to attain optimal inference performance exclusively on test samples that have been shuffled with the same secret key.
+This method exhibits low fidelity as its pixel shuffling operation distorts the semantic integrity of test images.

-ChaoWs~\cite{lin2020chaotic} rearranges the neuron positions to encrypt a trained model, which can only be decrypted with the secret key provided by the owner.
-M-LOCK~\cite{ren2022protecting} and SSAT~\cite{xue2023ssat} trains the model with correctly labeled trigger-embedded training samples and wrongly labeled clean training samples so that the trained model can only accurately classify images with the pre-defined backdoor trigger.
-DSN~\cite{tang2020deep} pastes a binary pattern trigger on training images, and utilizes a gradient reversal layer~\cite{ganin2015unsupervised} to train the protected model to behave differently on images with and without the trigger.
+M-LOCK~\cite{ren2022protecting}, SSAT~\cite{xue2023ssat}, and SecureNet~\cite{li2024securenet} train the model with correctly labeled trigger-embedded training samples and wrongly labeled clean training samples, such that the protected model can only accurately classify images with the pre-defined backdoor trigger.
+Similarly, DSN~\cite{tang2020deep} pastes a binary pattern trigger on training images, and utilizes a gradient reversal layer~\cite{ganin2015unsupervised} to train the protected model to behave differently on images with and without the trigger.
 NTL~\cite{wang2021non} restricts the model's generalization ability to a certain domain to realize active authorization.

-DeepIPR~\cite{fan2021deepipr} is the first passport-based protection scheme for access control and ownership verification.
-This method replaces selected normalization layers of the model with passport layers to degrade its performance.
-Authorized users can restore the model's original performance by submitting a valid passport image along with the test images.
-PAN~\cite{zhang2020passport} jointly trains the target model with a passport-aware branch to avoid model structure modification; however, this method lacks the usage control in the distributed passport-free branch.
-TdN~\cite{liu2023trapdoor} enables irreversible ownership verification against ambiguity attacks with oracle passports.
-Recently, Steganographic passport~\cite{cui2024steganographic} hides the user's identity images into the passport with an invertible stenographic network.
-This approach offers robust ownership proof without necessitating extra model retraining for each new user.
+However, these methods focus on only modifying the decision boundaries of the last and/or penultimate layers, while the feature representations in the shallow layers still leaks the functionality of the protected model.

+DeepIPR~\cite{fan2021deepipr}, initially designed for DNN watermarking, can also be employed for active protection.
+By replacing selected normalization layers of the DNN with passport layers, the protected model performs normally only when the valid passport is presented together with the input.
+Following DeepIPR, several advanced passport-based protection methods~\cite{zhang2020passport,liu2023trapdoor,cui2024steganographic} are further proposed with improved fidelity, robustness, and flexibility.
+Unfortunately, the passport layers can be easily located and attacked.
+Chen et al.~\cite{chen2023effective} proposed an effective ambiguity attack against passport-based protection methods by substituting the located passport layers.